akauko/res_ht_gwas/README.md

 **Code for the project: Genome-Wide Association Study of Apparent Treatment-Resistant Hypertension**

-We conducted a genome-wide association analysis for 39737 cases of apparent treatment resistant hypertension and  15996 individuals with mild hypertension.
-Top varints were replicate at UK Biobank. aTRH-risk loci were characterised using pathway enrichment, a transcriptome-wide association study (TWAS), and Mendelian randomization (MR).
+We conducted a genome-wide association analysis apparent treatment resistant hypertension (aRH) and number of medication classes. aRH GWAS with mild hypertension as control was replicated at UK Biobank was selected for downstream analyses (pathway enrichment, a transcriptome-wide association study, and Mendelian randomization).

 **FinnGen**